ceedee666/erp_scp_end_2_end/docs/rqk_survey.md

 The next step is to add a persistent database to our application.
 The SAP Cloud Platform in conjunction with the CAP currently offers [two database variants](https://cap.cloud.sap/docs/guides/databases), SAP HANA and SQLite.
-As this application does not require any of the advanced data base features of SAP HANA, SQlite is used.
+SQLite is the database used for local development and testing, SAP HANA the database for deploying the application.

 Adding SQLite support to the project is quite simple.
 It only requires executing the following command: